10up/wp-safe-edit/readme.md

 ## Installation

-1. Download and install the plugin in WordPress.
+1. Download and activate the plugin in WordPress.

 2. Register safe edit functionality for one or more post types: